Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 Our product is designed for multiple applications.
 In industrial settings, our composite fiber-engineered bacteria mesh can be integrated into wastewater treatment systems, where engineered bacteria absorb and reduce nickel ions as wastewater flows through.
 In natural water bodies, we can weave the fibers into nets akin to fishing nets, which can be secured along riverbanks or wooden poles, allowing for natural purification.

 Serving as a carrier for synthetic biology applications, our Gile Carbon Fiber enhances contemporary wastewater treatment technology.
-The reversible weaving process enables recycling and reuse, effectively extending the product’s lifespan while reducing environmental impact.
+The reversible weaving process enables recycling and reuse, effectively extending the product's lifespan while reducing environmental impact.
 Furthermore, our fiber is characterized by low energy consumption.
 It not only recovers nickel but can also be adapted for the recovery of other heavy metals and general wastewater purification.
 With aCNT composite fibers, we offer an efficient, eco-friendly approach to wastewater treatment, paving the way for sustainable advancements in bioenergy and green chemistry.

 After purchasing our basic product, customers will receive free equipment installation and technical guidance.
 By paying a monthly membership fee, they can access our real-time wastewater treatment monitoring system, which provides optimization for improving product usage and reducing costs.
 By introducing engieered parts into *E. coli* to control the absorption and enrichment of nickel ions, we have [successfully](/fudan/results/#fig1) developed a product that significantly reduces nickel ion concentrations in water, validating the feasibility of our product.